MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 German operations in East Africa were interrupted by the Great War (1914-1918), during which the territory of German East Africa changed hands and became the British protectorate of Tanganyika.
 Aware of the impressive results of the German expeditions, the British Museum (Natural History) began in 1920 to plan expeditions of their own, hoping to obtain display-quality specimens comparable to those that were starting to emerge from Berlin.
 After a series of delays, the expeditions finally commenced in 1924, under the leadership of William Cutler assisted by Louis Leakey.
 Cutler died in the field in 1925, having obtained only fragmentary material, and was replaced by Frederick W. H. Migeod in late 1925 and through 1926.
 Migeod had extensive experience in Africa, first in the colonian civil service in Nigeria and Ghana, and then as an explorer, crossing the continent twice on foot.
 His main interest was in African languages, and he published several books and academic articles on western African languages.

-However, Migeod was not a palaeontologist, his work at Tendguru was impeded by his lack relevant experience and expertise.
+However, Migeod was not a palaeontologist, and his work at Tendguru was impeded by his lack relevant experience and expertise (see below).
 For this reason he was himself replaced by John Parkinson for the 1927 and 1928 field seasons.
 For reasons that are unclear, Parkinson's contract was not renewed in 1929.
 Consequently Migeod returned, to be joined in 1930 by a new assistant, Francis R. "Rex" Parrington, assistant superintendant of the Cambridge University Museum of Zoology.
 By this stage, the BMNH had been excavating in Tendaguru for six years with little to show for it: there were plenty of isolated bones, but no skeleton complete enough to compare with the spectacular German material.

 The 1930 field season, however, was more suggessful.
 Migeod and his team excavated quarry M 23, and so yielded the specimen that the BMNH had been awaiting.
 Although Migeod was 58 by this time, he supervised the excavation of a large, fairly complete and partially articulated sauropod skeleton, since catalogued as BMNH R5937, now NHMUK PV R5937.
 Although this material seemed to meet the BMNH's requirement for a display-quality specimen, it remained largely unprepared and was described only in an informal account of the 1930 field season (Migeod 1931a), a paper written without having seen any of the material prepared, and which is figured only with field photographs and a quarry map.
 Several subsequent popular accounts (Migeod 1931b, Migeod 1931c, Parrington 1931) added little information.